-- 1. Visit support.dell.com. - 2.
+- 1. Visit www.dell.com/support. - 2.
 Select your support category. - 3.
-If you are not a U.S. customer, select your country code at the bottom of the support.dell.com page, or select All to see more choices. - 4.
-Select the appropriate service or support link based on your need.
+Verify your country or region in the Choose a Country/Region drop-down menu at the top of page. - Select the appropriate service or support link based on your need.
+4.